 In many states, squatters must be able to prove they have paid property taxes over a number of years.
 This is not the case in Connecticut.

 As long as the squatters have been living in and maintaining the property as their own for 15 years or more, then they have the right to claim adverse possession.

 How to Get Rid of Squatters in Connecticut

 As mentioned beforehand, in Connecticut, landlords/property owners must notify squatters that they are interrupting the process of their adverse possession claim.
 Many states set a period of time for response.
-However, no such period exists in Connecticut, as the state considers the required 15 years of residence long enough to challenge a hostile occupation.
+However,

 Although, if the landowner is under a legal “disability” (is a minor, legally incompetent, or imprisoned), then they can defend their title to the land beyond the usual 15 years.
 In this case, the person has 5 years after the disability is removed (i.e. the child becomes an adult, the person is returned to sanity, or the offender is released from prison) to assert their right to the land.